 Click on the video above to watch our livestream on Sundays at 11 a.m.!

 AUMC is currently hosting brief in-person communion services on Sundays at 11 a.m.
 There will be no service on Sunday, 4/11, to give our staff a break after Easter.
 Our covid-19 precautions include:

 - All attendees are required to register online in advance.
 A registration link will be emailed out to members the Monday before the service; please contact our membership secretery Dottie Rogerson at firstname.lastname@example.org to be added to our mailing list.
 The deadline for submitting a form each week is Friday at noon.
-Click here to sign up for this Sunday, Jan.
-31. Or watch live from wherever you are at annandalechurch.com/stream.
+Click here to sign up.
+Or watch live from wherever you are at annandalechurch.com/stream.

 - Masks are required at all times